|Are You Putting Too Much Attention on Ketosis?|

 Thoughts on Ketone Testing Strips

-In the 70s, the whole Atkins' diet was built up around the idea of ketosis being the revolutionary miracle to save you from obesity, and like everyone else, I rushed out to the drug store and bought myself a bottle of ketone testing strips -- Ketostix they called them back then.
+In the 70s, the whole Atkins' diet was built up around the idea of ketosis being the revolutionary miracle to save you from obesity.
+Like everyone else, I rushed out to the drug store and bought myself a bottle of ketone testing strips -- Ketostix they called them back then.

 These ketone testing strips were actually created for diabetics who needed to test for the presence of Ketoacidosis.
 Acetoacetate are the type of ketone you are actually looking for when you test your urine: the ketones that prove a diabetic is in trouble.

-The sticks don't test for the state of ketosis because that is actually measured by ketones in the blood, but at the time, Dr. Atkins felt that ketone testing strips were an accurate enough test for the presence of ketones and the motivation dieters needed to put his Revolution into play.
+The sticks don't test for the state of ketosis because that is actually measured by ketones in the blood, but at the time, Dr. Atkins felt that ketone testing strips were an accurate enough test.
+Plus they gave dieters the motivation they needed to put his Revolution to the test.

 Since then, we've discovered they aren't very accurate, even for urinary ketones.